-Current Federal Tax rules require your Plan sponsor to notify you, in writing, of certain requirements you must meet to receive a cash distribution from your retirement Plan.
-By signing the approval section below, you waive the required 30-day notice and you will receive a distribution from your retirement Plan without delay, but no sooner than 8 days from your receipt of this form, under the terms of your retirement Plan.
+Current federal tax rules require your plan sponsor to notify you, in writing, of certain requirements you must meet to receive a cash distribution from your retirement plan.
+By signing the approval section below, you waive the required 30-day notice and you will receive a distribution from your retirement plan without delay, but no sooner than 8 days from your receipt of this form, under the terms of your retirement plan.
 Also, by signing below, you affirm that you will have received a general description and explanation of the optional forms of benefits, if any, available to you and a written notice describing the general tax rules applicable to this distribution.

-(Date)
+(Beneficiary's Signature) (Date)